-But here’s the thing, these aches or knots often give you insight into other areas of your body (not just that specific muscle) and your overall alignment.
-For instance, tight hamstrings could mean you have a limited range of motion in the joints above and below the muscle, or your pelvis, knee or lower leg, says Pete Egoscue, co-founder of Elev8d Fitness, a total-body eight-minute workout program developed by the experts of Sonima.
+But here’s the thing: These aches or knots often give you insight into other areas of your body (not just that specific muscle) and your overall alignment.
+For instance, tight hamstrings could mean you have a limited range of motion in the joints above and below the muscle, or your pelvis, knee, or lower leg, says Pete Egoscue, co-founder of Elev8d Fitness, a total-body eight-minute workout program developed by the experts of Sonima.

 Of course, massaging the area—or spending some time stretching—might help temporarily, but it doesn’t address the root of the problem.
 Here’s how to get to the bottom of poor flexibility and muscle tension.

 “Instead of stretching a tight muscle, we’d rather ask why is the muscle tight,” says Brian Bradley, fitness director of Elev8d Fitness.
 Typically speaking, “tight muscles are essentially doing what the non-activated muscle group should be doing,” he explains.

 In other words, if you have tight hamstrings, that could mean they’re working in overdrive to make up for the lack of effort from your hip flexors.
 Or if your lower back is feeling uncomfortable, that might reveal your core is putting in zero work.
 That’s why stretching that hamstring or your low back might feel good for a little while, but without addressing the opposing muscle group, it’ll just keep going back to its uncomfortable state.

 Let’s focus on the core for a second and how weakness in your midsection can lead to discomfort and tightness in other areas.
 This is particularly true of your back.
 Research actually says there’s a strong tie between back pain in runners and weak core muscles.
 But strengthen your middle, and you could relieve those aches.